upperstream/playlist-manager/doc/plm-put-playlist.md

 2. `ErrorTracker`: A struct to track failed files during operation
 3. `FailureType`: An enum to represent different types of failures (playlist or media file)
+4. `MediaFileInfo`: A shared struct that holds information about a media file (src_basedir and file), used by both the main module and the retry module to reduce the number of arguments in functions that handle media files
+5. `RetryContext`: A struct in the retry module that holds destination directory information, used to reduce the number of arguments in the retry functions
+6. `MediaContext`: A struct in the retry module that holds media files map and copied files information, used to reduce the number of arguments in the retry functions
+7. `ProgressContext`: A struct in the retry module that holds progress tracking information (current playlist number, total playlists, total media files, successful media files), used to reduce the number of arguments in the retry functions

 ### Key Functions